 We all laugh.
 Time to go in.
 I leave the Wreck at Tower Records’ parking lot.
 Nicky has to talk the door into letting me in for free.
 I agree with him that since the bands don’t get paid, why should we pay.
 He and Alice make a beeline upstairs to hobnob with the bands.
 Jimmy has already supplied me with joints, but I figure I’ll look for him and Tony to hang out.
-The pit area in front of the stage is filled with clusters of sosh’s, chatting like it’s a cocktail party.
+The pit area in front of the stage is filled with clusters of soch’s, chatting like it’s a cocktail party.
 I miss my Miami posse – no one to share a spliff with.
 The house music is mostly English punk.
 I don’t recognize the bands.
 It’s cool that the sound engineer is up on new music.
 My body has not fully come down from the fucking it received from Jake, as well as from Doug.
 The fast beat of the punk music seems in tune with my internal vibrations.
-I start walking around quickly, moving through the crowd like an Indian Cobra, slithering between groups of chattering trendies.
+I start walking around quickly, moving through the crowd like an East Indian Cobra, slithering between groups of chattering trendies.
 I knock into a kid my age as I squirm through a non-existent space.

 “Sorry,” I apologize.